-When I want comfort food that’s sure to please both the kids and adults, I turn to traditional recipes such as slow cooker pot roast, hamburger casserole and this savory Cincinnati style chili, which is also known as Skyline chili.
+When I want comfort food that’s sure to please both the kids and adults, I turn to traditional recipes such as biscuit chicken pot pie, stuffed green peppers, cabbage and sausage skillet, slow cooker pot roast, hamburger casserole and this savory Cincinnati style chili, which is also known as Skyline chili.

 Traditional chili is great and all, but when I want a little variety, I make a big pot of Cincinnati chili.
 This chili is not served in a bowl like soup, instead it goes over spaghetti with shredded cheese, onions and even oyster crackers!

 Cincinnati Chili Ingredients

 This dish contains a lot of ingredients, but they are all very easy to source at most grocery stores.
 You will likely already have the various spices and seasonings in your pantry!

 How do you make Cincinnati chili?